lvboda/visual-3d/README.md

 # visual-3d
-A visualization small program based on threejs.
+A 3D visualization of WeChat small program.